GEOLYTIX/xyz/readme.md

 Once a record for the account is stored in the ACL an email with a link that contains a verification token is sent.
 The account holder of the email account must follow this link to verify that access rights to the email account are given.
 This serves as verification of identity to site administrators.

 Once the account is **verified** (true) an email is sent to all site administrators.
 The email provides a link with the newly generated approval token for the verified user record in the ACL.
-By following the link an administrator **approves** the account knowing that the email address has already been verified.

-The [admin view](https://github.com/GEOLYTIX/xyz/blob/master/views/admin.html) lists all ACL records.
-The view is accessible through an admin route.
-The admin panel allows administrator to elevate accounts to be administrator, delete, verify or approve accounts.
+The account will be **approved** if an administrator validates the link.
+Login credentials will have to be provided by the administrator if not already logged in (valid JWT cookie).

 An email will be sent to inform whether an account has been deleted or approved.

-### Emails
+### Email transport

 We use [SMTPS](https://en.wikipedia.org/wiki/SMTPS) to enable the application to send emails through the [node-mailer](https://nodemailer.com) module.
 For this to work an SMTPS protocol string must be defined in the TRANSPORT key in the environment settings.